ZenHubHQ/zenhub-enterprise/virtual-machine/README.md

 #### 6.3.2 Restore

 Restores require the existing databases to be dumped and started fresh.
-The detailed process is as follows:
+The restore script executes the following process:

 1. Configure the persistent volumes to be recycled
 2. Abruptly shut down all ZenHub containers